-- 3. You are at the Arcata Marsh and feel a strong earthquake!
+3. You are at the Arcata Marsh and feel a strong earthquake!
 You should evacuate towards higher ground.
-Draw your route to safety on Map A. - 4.
-You are at the Bayshore Mall in Eureka and feel a strong earthquake!
+Draw your route to safety on Map A. Use the map scale to calculate the distance of your evacuation route in miles.

+4. You are at the Bayshore Mall in Eureka and feel a strong earthquake!
 You should evacuate towards higher ground.
-Draw your route to safety on Map B.
+Draw your route to safety on Map B. Use the map scale to calculate the distance of your evacuation route in miles.